-Queen’s University welcomes applications for events, to take place during the month of November 2021.
+Queen’s University welcomes applications for events to take place from 31 October - 13 November 2022.

 The UK-wide Festival aims to open up social science research to new audiences by showing how this research has an influence on our everyday lives.

-Events can take a variety of formats including online debates, lectures, seminars, screenings, exhibitions and much more!
-Events can be live or pre-recorded.
+Events can take a variety of formats including debates, lectures, seminars, screenings, exhibitions and much more!
+Events can be live, pre-recorded or hybrid.
 Events based on new research and involving Early Career Researchers are particularly welcome.

 All event proposals must meet the following criteria:

 - be held during the ESRC Festival of Social Science

 - fit with the aims and objectives of the Festival as above

 - feature social science (with involvement of a social scientist)

 You can apply for a maximum of £750 to contribute to the cost of running your event.
 Eligible costs include: